Polish Biographical Dictionary: Character

 As of February 2021, 52 complete volumes have been produced, with entries to "T".
-The latest installment is fascicle 217, the second of volume 53.
+The latest installment is fascicle 225, the second of volume 55.

 The Dictionarys current 52 volumes (well into "T") range in length from 480 to 830 pages, for a total of over 33,000, and contain over 27,000 biographies.
 Some 8,000 individuals have contributed to the Dictionary.
 Most of its contents are available only in paper form.

 Though not a comprehensive source on all notable Poles, the Dictionary is substantial and well-respected.
 Brock et al. write that the "Polish Biographical Dictionary is one of the major achievements of the humanities in 20th-century Poland.
 The entries reflect the multicultural and multiethnic composition of the pre-partition Polish state [...].
 Therefore the dictionary is not 'a biographical dictionary of Poles,' but rather 'a Polish biographical dictionary,' including entries on prominent foreigners who lived in the country as well as representatives of national minorities."

 While prewar Polish governments had little influence on Dictionarys editorial policies, the postwar communist government of the People's Republic of Poland interfered substantially regarding who should be included.
-Since Poland's 1989 break with the Soviet bloc, this bias has been partly corrected in several supplements.Polski słownik biograficzny constitutes a unique mosaic that depicts the full sweep of Polish history through biographies of many of the country's most notable sons and daughters.
+Since Poland's 1989 break with the Soviet bloc, this bias has been partly corrected in several supplements.Polski słownik biograficzny constitutes a unique mosaic that depicts the full sweep of Polish history through biographies of many of the country's most notable people.